Biennial Request for Proposals,

 The Delaware Sea Grant College Program encourages participation from the broad science and social science research community within Delaware and invites participation by investigators new to the Delaware Sea Grant RFP process.
 To be eligible, principal investigators must be affiliated with an academic institution, research laboratory, or other institution with a research or science-based mission in Delaware, including non-profit organizations.
 Co-principal investigators on projects may be from institutions outside of Delaware.
 Complete restrictions and requirements available in the complete Request for Proposals below.

-To help interested researchers understand the process and complete the proposal, Delaware Sea Grant is hosting question-and-answer sessions on university campuses around the state.
-More information and a calendar invitation are available for:
+To help interested researchers understand the process and complete the proposal, Delaware Sea Grant hosted question-and-answer sessions on university campuses around the state.
+You can watch the question-and-answer session from Newark here:

-90-4 Budget Form (ZIP file containing Excel version of the form) - required with both pre- and full proposals
+90-4 Budget Form (Excel version of the form) - required with both pre- and full proposals

 90-2 Project Summary Short Form - required if proposal is selected